wsdfhjxc/kwin-scripts/README.md

 Besides enabling the script in the System Settings, no additional steps are required.

-Note: The latest version considered as released is 0.1.
+Note: The latest version considered as released is 0.1 ([view changelog](temporary-virtual-desktops/CHANGELOG.md)).

 ## Virtual Desktops Only On Primary